aorthey/mpp-path-planner/README.md

 The parameters for the experiment are defined in mpp-robot/mpp/robot/robotspecifications.py

 #### Section IV (Upper-body optimization)
 The execution of the script requires the pre-sampling of irreducible configurations in mpp-robot.
 However, this depends on the closed-source model of HRP-2.
-We have provided an approximation which does not depend on the model, but the precomputation is not trivial, and so we recommend to contact the author before starting the computation.
-In any case, the following two scripts compute the complete optima, and in case we succeded, we can specify a single minima which will be displayed.
+We have provided an approximation which does not depend on the model, but we recommend to contact the author before starting the computation.
+In any case, the following two scripts compute the all optima, and one single specified minima.

 ```bash
 python path-optimizer-test.py
 python path-optimizer-single-minima.py